Cartesian coordinate system: In three dimensions

-Once the x- and y-axes are specified, they determine the line along which the z-axis should lie, but there are two possible orientation for this line.
+Once the x- and y-axes are specified, they determine the line along which the z-axis should lie, but there are two possible orientations for this line.
 The two possible coordinate systems which result are called 'right-handed' and 'left-handed'.
 The standard orientation, where the xy-plane is horizontal and the z-axis points up (and the x- and the y-axis form a positively oriented two-dimensional coordinate system in the xy-plane if observed from above the xy-plane) is called right-handed or positive.

 The name derives from the right-hand rule.
 If the index finger of the right hand is pointed forward, the middle finger bent inward at a right angle to it, and the thumb placed at a right angle to both, the three fingers indicate the relative orientation of the x-, y-, and z-axes in a right-handed system.
 The thumb indicates the x-axis, the index finger the y-axis and the middle finger the z-axis.
 Conversely, if the same is done with the left hand, a left-handed system results.

 Figure 7 depicts a left and a right-handed coordinate system.
 Because a three-dimensional object is represented on the two-dimensional screen, distortion and ambiguity result.
 The axis pointing downward (and to the right) is also meant to point towards the observer, whereas the "middle"-axis is meant to point away from the observer.
 The red circle is parallel to the horizontal xy-plane and indicates rotation from the x-axis to the y-axis (in both cases).
 Hence the red arrow passes in front of the z-axis.

 Figure 8 is another attempt at depicting a right-handed coordinate system.
 Again, there is an ambiguity caused by projecting the three-dimensional coordinate system into the plane.
 Many observers see Figure 8 as "flipping in and out" between a convex cube and a concave "corner".
 This corresponds to the two possible orientations of the space.
 Seeing the figure as convex gives a left-handed coordinate system.
 Thus the "correct" way to view Figure 8 is to imagine the x-axis as pointing towards the observer and thus seeing a concave corner.